Anyone can have a stroke

 Stroke occurs approximately 152,000 times a year in the UK, that is one every 3 minutes and 27 seconds.

-One in three strokes are fatal within a year, and stroke is the third single largest cause of death in the UK, accounting for approximately one in ten deaths.
-It is also is the biggest cause of complex disability – over half of stroke survivors have a disability and need support.
+One in four strokes are fatal within a year and stroke is the fourth single largest cause of death in the UK.
+It is also is the largest cause of complex disability – half of all stroke survivors have a disability.

 Younger people can have strokes, even children